-David Walker talks to the 1960s photographer Jeremy Fletcher about his life, work, dropping out and of course, taking snaps at the Flamingo.
+David Walker gets an interview with photographer Jeremy Fletcher about his life, work, the 1960s, dropping out and of course, taking snaps at the Flamingo.

 First up – how did you get started in photography?